vitiral/artifact/src/cmd/data/tutorial.md

 Now run:
 ```
-    rst ls REQ-cmd -l
+    art ls REQ-cmd -l
 ```

 This calls to list only one artifact (REQ-cmd), and displays it in the "long" format (`-l`)

-Try `rst ls purpose -p` to search for all items with "purpose" in the name, you can see that three purpose requirements appear.
+Try `art ls purpose -p` to search for all items with "purpose" in the name, you can see that three purpose requirements appear.

 > ### Exercise 3:
-> Play around with the `rst ls` command a little more to get used to it, we will
+> Play around with the `art ls` command a little more to get used to it,
-> be using it a lot.
+> we will be using it a lot.
 Get help with:
 > ```
-    rst ls -h
+    art ls -h
 ```

 Once you are done, continue onto stage 3.